mark-casey/KPM/README.md

 vlans described here are on a d-link switch, which people have described as conceptually odd or backwards in their configuration (though they are still generally interoperable with gear from other brands)

 1. A vlan for management network - this is the network you get if you plug into the switch untagged.
-This network has Internet access behind a NAT router.
-Ansible's target addresses are in this network, and Kolla's management VIP is also chosen from this network.
-The MAAS Vagrant guest handles DHCP on this network.
+  - This network has Internet access behind a NAT router
+  - Ansible's target addresses are in this network, and Kolla's management VIP is also chosen from this network
+  - The MAAS Vagrant guest handles DHCP on this network.
 Hardware that needs an IP prior to the MAAS guest coming up (this far: the router, the switch, the physical deployment host, the MAAS guest itself) are statically assigned.

 2. A vlan for IPMI network.
-If your hosts have dedicated IPMI NICs, the ports they plug into are untagged on the switch for this network.
-Other ports are set as tagged for this network as-needed (such as the uplink to the NAT router).
-DHCP for the IPMI network is provided by the NAT router (the existing test setup runs the DHCP server on a vlan interface added to the router for this network, so you may need more than a SOHO router to do this - Mikrotik RB450G in use here.)
+  - If your hosts have dedicated IPMI NICs, the ports they plug into are untagged on the switch for this network.
+  - Other ports are set as tagged for this network as-needed (such as the uplink to the NAT router).
+  - DHCP for the IPMI network is provided by the NAT router (the existing test setup runs the DHCP server on a vlan interface added to the router for this network, so you may need more than a SOHO router to do this - Mikrotik RB450G in use here.)

 # Installation